mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

 - Corrected Google sign-in logic in `auth_page.dart` to handle state transitions after sign-out more robustly by adding a fallback from linking to standard sign-in if the user is not anonymous.
 - Fixed email display for the password provider in `ProfileAuthMethods`.
 - Ensured `AccountSettingsPage` watches `currentUserProvider` and passes the updated user object down to children (`AccountInfoCard`, `AccountActionsCard`) for reliable UI updates and data propagation.
-- Corrected email pre-population logic in `LinkEmailPasswordDialog` by having it receive the initial email via constructor parameter from `AccountInfoCard`, which now gets the latest user data from `AccountSettingsPage`.
+- Corrected email pre-population logic in `LinkEmailPasswordDialog` by having it receive the initialEmail via constructor parameter from `AccountInfoCard`, which now gets the latest user data from `AccountSettingsPage`.
 - Fixed profile page banner logic (`profile_page.dart`) to only show the email verification warning when the `authState.status` is specifically `AuthStatus.emailNotVerified`.
 - Implemented data migration for anonymous users linking with Google accounts:
   - Added `merge_data_decision_dialog.dart` for user confirmation